MJanasch/ThermoCup/README.md

 ### 4. Yield and MDF Scores

 ##### Scripts:
-'ThermoCup_II_GetReactionScores.m' - script to calculate biomass and PHB yield scores and MDF scores, dependent on the substrate.
+`ThermoCup_II_GetReactionScores.m` - script to calculate biomass and PHB yield scores and MDF scores, dependent on the substrate.
 Also calculates significance via Wilcoxon Rank Sum test and FDR.

 ##### Input data:
-'Model/Cupriavidus_Core_XII_PHB.xlsx' - excel file containing the model structure
+`Model/Cupriavidus_Core_XII_PHB.xlsx` - excel file containing the model structure

-'Data/ThermoCup_II_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for both substrates ("mnet_Frc", "mnet_For"), created in Step 1.
+`Data/ThermoCup_II_All_Enumerated_EFMs.mat` - File containing all enumerated EFMs, for both substrates ("mnet_Frc", "mnet_For"), created in Step 1.

-Biomass/PHB yield data and MDF data as part of 'Data/ThermoCup_InputDataforScores_Frc.mat' and 'ThermoCup_InputDataforScores_For.mat' for the two substrates, respectively.
+Biomass/PHB yield data and MDF data as part of `Data/ThermoCup_InputDataforScores_Frc.mat` and `ThermoCup_InputDataforScores_For.mat` for the two substrates, respectively.

 ##### Output: